Data & Background Notifications

 How to send data/background/silent notifications.
 VoIP notifications using OneSignal.
 Works with iOS, Android and derivatives like Amazon.

-Background/Data notifications are "silent" meaning they do not display any message or play a sound when received by your app.
-They are designed to keep your app's data "up-to-date" by providing a way to "wake up" the app to refresh the data in the background.
+Background/Data notifications are "silent" meaning they do not display any visible message and do not play a sound when received by your app.
+They are designed to keep your app's data up-to-date by providing a way to "wake up" the app to refresh the data in the background.

-If you force close the app, it cannot receive background/data notifications.
+• If you force close/stop/quit the app, it cannot receive background/data notifications

 • iOS Apps are force closed when you swipe them away.

-• Android Apps can be force quit in the settings, but some device manufacturers force quit the app automatically when swiping them away.
+• Android Apps can be force stopped in the settings, but some device manufacturers force quit the app automatically when swiping them away.
 More details.

 iOS Background Notification Setup